accelerating orlando’s economic recovery

 The Program will provide lump-sum, matching grants ranging from $1,000 to $10,000 from a total pool of $65,000 to help organizations and companies develop tech focused activities and programs that will unite the tech workforce and community.
 Partial awards (amounts other than those requested in the application) may be made according to the judges’ determination based on the merit of the application and in consideration of the full portfolio of awards to be given.
 Concurrent grants cannot be funded.

 This is a competitive grant program.
-Applications will be assessed by a panel of five volunteer judges recruited by the Orlando Economic Partnership to reflect breadth of expertise in areas considered critical to assessing the viability of the activities and programs.
+Applications were assessed by a panel of five volunteer judges recruited by the Orlando Economic Partnership to reflect breadth of expertise in areas considered critical to assessing the viability of the activities and programs.
 Judge’s expertise will represent at least two of five areas:

 • Entrepreneurial ecosystem building: Increasing Orlando’s reputation as a tech hub